palombom/Virtual-Cell-Generator-v1.0/README.md

 This is a basic implementation of a generative model for synthetic neuron-like cells described in more details in Palombo M. et al. PNAS 2016 (https://doi-org.cardiff.idm.oclc.org/10.1073/pnas.1504327113) and Palombo M. et al. Neuorimage 2019 (https://doi.org/10.1016/j.neuroimage.2018.12.025).

 ## Dependencies
 To use the Cell Generator you will need a MATLAB distribution.
-Additionally, you will also need some external repositories that are already included in the Cell Generator repository:
+Additionally, you will also need some external repositories:
 * MISST from http://mig.cs.ucl.ac.uk/index.php?n=Tutorial.MISST (included in this repository)
 * TREES from https://www.treestoolbox.org/ (included in this repository)
 * A modified version of Camino, included in this repository and modified from the original one at: http://camino.cs.ucl.ac.uk/ (included in this repository).